-With just two weeks to go until its fourth birthday, Cambridge Intelligence was named as a recipient in the Innovation category of the annual Queen’s Awards for Enterprise on the strength of KeyLines, its successful data visualisation technology.
+With just two weeks to go until its fourth birthday, Cambridge Intelligence was named as a recipient in the Innovation category of the annual Queen’s Awards for Enterprise on the strength of KeyLines, its successful data visualization technology.

 The KeyLines toolkit is used to build web applications for visualizing connected data.
-Tens of thousands of users rely on KeyLines applications to make sense of highly complex connected data for tasks as varied as detecting fraud, understanding criminal organisations, monitoring critical infrastructure and interpreting scientific data.
+Tens of thousands of users rely on KeyLines applications to make sense of highly complex connected data for tasks as varied as detecting fraud, understanding criminal organizations, monitoring critical infrastructure and interpreting scientific data.
 Customers include national police forces, government agencies and Fortune 500 enterprises.

 Commenting on the award, Cambridge Intelligence CEO Joe Parry, said, “It’s incredible to think of everything we have achieved in the past four years.
 Cambridge Intelligence has been transformed from a one-man operation in an enterprise accelerator to a team of 14 with a global network of customers.

 Innovation has been the driver behind our success, so the recognition that comes with a Queen’s Award is a real boost for the whole team.”

 Cambridge Intelligence was founded by entrepreneur Joe Parry on 6th May 2011.
 He had spent the previous decade building data visualization solutions for UK and US intelligence communities but wanted to disrupt the market using emerging web technologies.
 KeyLines found immediate success with organizations desperate for a more modern approach to visualizing their ever-increasing volumes of data.